rartino/OPTIMADE/optimade.rst

 Metadata properties
 -------------------

-A metadata property represents property-specific metadata for each entry.
+A metadata property represents property-specific metadata for a given entry.
-How these are communicated in the response depend on the response format.
+How these are communicated in the response depends on the response format.
-For the JSON response format, the resource object metadata field is used, see `JSON Response Schema: Common Fields`_.
+For the JSON response format, the resource object metadata field, :field:`meta`, is used, see `JSON Response Schema: Common Fields`_.

 The metadata property is a dictionary of format specified by the field :field:`x-optimade-metadata-definition` in the Property Definition of the field, see `Property Definitions`_.
 Database providers are allowed to define their own metadata properties in :field:`x-optimade-metadata-definition`, but they MUST use the database-specific prefix even for metadata for database-specific fields.